 When this momentous day arrives, the next question might be, “now what?”
 Trying to bob and weave through the huge number of rehabs out there is no easy feat.
 How do you know which rehabs are high quality?
 Once you find one, how do you check someone into rehab?
 What is the procedure?

-To learn all this and more about getting treatment for a substance use disorder (SUD), keep reading!
+To learn all this and more about how to check someone into rehab and get treatment for a substance use disorder (SUD), keep reading!

 The Long Road to Accepting Help